W1nz4c4r/W1nz4c4r.github.io/_posts/2023-03-07-htb-writeup-Delivery.md

 # Privilege Escalation

-Now moving on with the privilege escalation I decided to check which users have the ability to execute commands from shell and we were able to find 3.
+Noving on with the privilege escalation I decided to check which users have the ability to execute commands from shell and we were able to find 3.
 ```
 cat /etc/passwd | grep sh$
 ```